Chau Smith-Wade: College career

 In Smith-Wade's first collegiate season in 2020, he tallied eight tackles with one being for a loss, and a pass deflection, in just two games played.
 In the 2021 season, Smith-Wade made 16 tackles with five going for a loss, an interception, and three pass deflections.
 In 2022, Smith-Wade notched 43 tackles with two and a half being for a loss, eight pass deflections, two interceptions, a fumble recovery, and three forced fumbles.
 Smith-Wade finished the 2023 season with 36 tackles and six pass deflections while missing five games with an injury.
 After the conclusion of the 2023 season, Smith-Wade decided to declare for the 2024 NFL draft.
 Smith-Wade accepted an invite to play in the 2024 Senior Bowl.

 Professional career

-Smith-Wade was drafted by the Carolina Panthers in the fifth round with the 157th overall pick of the 2024 NFL draft.
+Smith-Wade was selected by the Carolina Panthers in the fifth round with the 157th overall pick of the 2024 NFL draft.
+He played in 14 games with four starts as a rookie, recording 39 tackles, one forced fumble, a pass deflection, and an interception.

+Smith-Wade entered the 2025 season as the Panthers starting nickelback.
+He played in 16 games with six starts, recording 56 tackles, two passes defensed, and one interception that he returned for an 11-yard touchdown.